P-ks/World-capital-guess/README.md

 ## Features

 - **Country to Capital Quiz**: Guess the capital city based on the given country name.
-- **Scoring System**: Tracks correct and incorrect answers based on those points will be rewarded.
+- **Scoring System**: Tracks of correct and incorrect answers based on those points will be rewarded.